-Michael is an investigator in the UCSF Hypoxia Lab and has active research projects including pulse oximetry development for low-income countries, examining mechanisms of hypoxia tolerance, preconditioning, as well as outcomes in critically-ill patients with ARDS.
+Michael continues to pursue interests in physiology research as an investigator in the UCSF Hypoxia Lab and as the Dive Medical Officer at the California Academy of Sciences.
+He leads active research projects including impacts of skin pigment and perfusion on pulse oximetry performance (The OpenOximetry.org Project), tools for scaling oxygen infrastructure in resource-constrained settings, examining mechanisms of hypoxia tolerance and preconditioning, as well as outcomes in critically-ill patients with ARDS.